Thursday, July 05, 2018

 Remote Gouache on paper 30 x 42 cm 2016

 Does a drone have a body?
 If its imaging technology is not really describable as having the full capacities of human vision, does a body exist?
-I'd prefer to think of the drone as an outer chassis, not a skin, that houses its payload, not embodying "organs".
-Payloads can include sensors, fuel, weapons, cameras, radar equipment and so on.
+I'd prefer to think of the drone as an chassis that houses a payload, rather than embodying "organs".
+Payloads can include sensors, fuel, weapons, cameras, radar equipment, and so on.
 Payloads can depend on mission requirements.
-Like a mix-master cooking equipment, the drone can be fitted with what is needed at a particular time, for a particular mission.
+Like mix-master cooking equipment, the drone can be fitted with what is needed at a particular time, for a particular mission.
 Does that seem embodying?

 PAINTINGS

 In my paintings, I use the age-old transcultural/religious tree-of-life as a representation of life, all life, including human life.
 The tree symbolises life forces with its branching appearance echoing vascular systems, neural pathways, river systems and cosmic forces.
 The tree, in my paintings, is a body - all bodies.
 It stands in contrast with the figure of the drone, which I often paint with small 'pixelating' squares to indicate its connection to the cyber, digital, virtual world.
-As Federica Caso points out in her essay Visualising the "Drone: War Art as Embodied Resistance" about my work, I do not normally include people in my dronescapes.
+I normally do not include people in my dronescapes.
 Rather than trying to represent particular violent events with their individual living, injured or dead players, I take a cosmic view, where the tree is body and blood, and cosmic skies sing with the star dust from which we have all come from.

 My painting below Anomaly Detection takes a cosmic view of the tree-of-life, seemingly targeted by three drones.
 With a cosmic perspective maybe we can detect anomalies that are not noticeable in an environment where "creeping normalcy" blinds us to insidious and silent behavioural risks?